 Lewy Body Dementia: Information for Patients, Families, and Professionals

-This 40-page booklet was updated in June 2018 by the National Institute on Aging.
-It describes the main symptoms of DLB and PDD.
+This 50-page booklet was updated in December 2023 by the National Institute on Aging.
+It describes the main symptoms of DLB and PDD, treatment and management, along with advice for patients, caregivers, and how to support LBD/PDD families.

 LBD Caregiver and Expert Discussion